Healy-Hyperspatial/stac-api-extensions-catalogs/README.md

 ### 2. The Global Root (`GET /`)

 The global root acts as a portal.
-Note that `rel="data"` points to the catalogs endpoint, not collections.
+Note the use of rel="catalogs" to link to the registry.

 ```json
 {